-The Crust is the Bedrock to the “Best Lemon Bars Infused with Lavender” Recipe
+The Crust is the Bedrock

-Using a Food Processor to cut the butter into the flour/powdered sugar
+Use a Food Processor to cut the butter into the flour/powdered sugar

 The food processor works great for cutting the butter into the flour and powdered sugar.
 You can also use a pastry blender to get the same results.
-Pulsate about 8-10 times until the mixture becomes like coarse meal and you’ll notice buttery flakes running through it.
+Pulsate about 8-10 times until the mixture becomes like a coarse meal and you’ll notice buttery flakes running through it.

 Using Parchment Paper creates a sling to remove the Baked Bars

 Use parchment paper to line the 9×13 inch cake pan.
-Cut a large piece of the paper that extends about three inches on each side of the pan.
+Cut a large piece of paper that extends about three inches on each side of the pan.
 With the paper sitting on the pan, I cut into each corner of the paper, up to where the pan starts.
 Watch this youtube video and I promise it will make more sense.
 The parchment paper becomes a sling to easily pull out the lemon bars after they’re baked.

 Chilling and Baking the Crust

 Press the crust mixture into the parchment-lined pan and chill in the refrigerator for about 30 minutes.
-While the crust is chilling preheat the oven to 350°F. Once it is chilled, bake the crust for about 20 minutes or until it is lightly golden and soft to the touch.
+While the crust is chilling pre-heat the oven to 350°F. Once it is chilled, bake the crust for about 20 minutes or until it is lightly golden and soft to the touch.
 This is considered parbaking and will ensure that you do not end up with a soggy crust.

 Infusing Lavender into Sugar

 There are a variety of ideas that can be made from lavender-infused sugar.
-It makes for great hostess gifts, it can be added to many baked good recipes or desserts and is perfect for cocktails and/or summertime drinks.
+It makes for great hostess gifts, it can be added to many baked good recipes or desserts, and is perfect for cocktails and/or summertime drinks.

-Start with 1/2 cup of granulated sugar in your food processor and add 6 tablespoons fresh culinary grade lavender.
+Start with 1/2 cup of granulated sugar in your food processor and add 6 tablespoons of fresh culinary grade lavender.
 Pulse until the lavender is finely chopped then add 5 1/2 cups to the food processor and only pulsate it until you see the lavender dispersed throughout the sugar.
 You don’t want powdered sugar at this point.

 Pour the sugar and lavender into a large glass jar and seal.
 Let this sit for at least two days for the lavender flavor to permeate the sugar.
 Lavender sugar can last up to 6 months.
 For this recipe, I used 2 2/3 cups.